mewna/g/README.md

 ## What about voice support?

 Voice support is a non-goal for G. Feel free to PR your own implementation, but I won't be making one.

+## What the heck is with the lack of unit/integration/... tests?

+- There is no mock for the Discord API.
+- Distributed stuff turns out to be really hard to test.
+- The lack of a Discord API mock makes it basically impossible to test a lot of this.

 ## Usage